levistark/starkrecordings/README.md

 * Azure Static Web App hosting

 ## What's next in line
-* Set up a databsae in the cloud (PostgresSQL) for storing email subscribers
+* Set up a databsae in the cloud (PostgreSQL) for storing email subscribers
 * Hook up database with API
 * Set up automations